stfwi/engineers-decor/readme.md

   transfer systems or a bucket.
 Fills only tanks below (gravity).
 Compatible with vanilla infinite-water-source creation.

+- *Small Milking Machine*: Cows don't dislike being groomed and therefore occasionally stroll to this device, which in turn draws a bucket of milk.
+The milk is stored in an internal tank and can be retrieved directly with a bucket.
+For automating, the machine can interact with inventories at the back and below it.
+It preferrs pulling empty vessels from the back and putting the filled containers below, but if there is only one inventory, then it puts the filled containers back into that inventory.
+Also supports fluid transfer to adjacent tanks (if milk exists as fluid in the game), and is also compatible with the "Bottled Milk" mod (fills vanilla empty bottles).

 More to come slowly but steadily.

 ----